 By introducing and promoting the following initiatives, all hotels have managed to reduce their energy usage over the last 2 years:

-- Pool covers introduced to outdoor pools.
+- Pool covers introduced to outdoor pools

-- Energy saving key card system used across all bedrooms at Luton Hoo.
+- Energy saving key card system used across all bedrooms at Luton Hoo

-- All hotels operate in-house laundries thus avoiding the need to send large volumes of linen by road on a daily basis.
+- All hotels operate in-house laundries, thus avoiding the need to send large volumes of linen by road on a daily basis

 Preserving the Nation's Heritage

-In addition the hotels support and attend local and regional fairs and events, host local tourist groups and donate prizes to charity fundraising events.
+In addition, the hotels support and attend local and regional fairs and events, host local tourist groups and donate prizes to charity fundraising events.

-GTBS is the leading sustainable tourism certification scheme in the UK.
+Luton Hoo is delighted to announce that each hotel has gained silver accreditation from The Green Tourism Business Scheme (GTBS).GTBS is the leading sustainable tourism certification scheme in the UK.
 Green Tourism businesses are focused on being sustainable, responsible and green.
 This is demonstrated through three grading levels (Bronze, Silver and Gold) and businesses are assessed every two years to ensure standards are maintained.
 Businesses which take part in the GTBS are assessed by a qualified grading advisor against a rigorous set of criteria, covering a range of areas, like energy and water efficiency, waste management and biodiversity.
-To qualify for the our hotels needed to show they used a significant amount of recycled products, as well as operating a recycling scheme.
-The hotels also needed to be able to demonstrate that they are working extensively to source supplies both locally and ethically as well as maintaining standards, minimising damage to the environment and meeting good standards of practice while providing a high quality of service.
+To qualify our hotels needed to show they used a significant amount of recycled products, as well as operate a recycling scheme.
+The hotels also must demonstrate that they are working extensively to source supplies both locally and ethically as well as maintaining standards, minimising damage to the environment and meeting good standards of practice while providing a high quality of service.

-Each year our annual business plan focuses heavily on our environmental and sustainability commitments and how in the future we can improve still further.
+Each year our annual business plan focuses heavily on our environmental and sustainability commitments and how in the future, we can improve still further.